 Practicalities for visiting Piscinas da Fraga

-Recreio da Fraga leisure complex is open from 10 am to 8 pm every day, at least throughout the summer (June 1st to September 15th).
+Recreio da Fraga leisure complex is open from 10 am to 8 pm every day, at least throughout the summer (typically June 1st to September 15th but check the local council website as this changes every year).
 When there’s live music, it’s open until midnight.

 Follow the brown signs leading you off the EN 17 from São Miguel de Poiares.
 There’s plenty of free parking above the complex if you can’t find a space near the entrance.